Siddha Yoga: Controversy

 In 1981, Stan Trout, a swami for Siddha Yoga, wrote an open letter in which he referred a number of stories of Muktananda engaging in sexual activities with young women, and using Sidda Yoga members to harass and make death threats to force people to "stop talking about your escapades with young girls in your bedroom."
 This included mention of former members being granted a restraining order against Muktananda and Siddha Yoga members.
 In 1983 William Rodarmor printed several allegations in CoEvolution Quarterly from anonymous female devotees that Muktananda regularly raped them.
 In the article, based on twenty five interviews, former devotees charged that Muktananda had engaged in rape of many women including underage devotees.
 In 1996 former devotees started a website entitled Leaving Siddha Yoga to express their grievances against Siddha Yoga.
 Lis Harris repeated and extended Rodarmor's allegations in an article in The New Yorker (1994).

 According to Lola Williamson, "Muktananda stressed the value of celibacy for making progress on the spiritual path, but he almost certainly violated his own rules."
 Sarah Caldwell, in an essay in the academic journal Nova Religio (2001), argued that Muktananda was a practitioner of Shakta Tantrism, but also "whatever Baba was doing, claiming it to be a form of Tantric initiation, seemed rather to retain only the bodily shell of a Tantric practice".

+In November 2023 a lawsuit was filed in New York against the Siddha Yoga organization Syda Foundation on behalf of 3 plaintiffs.
+The lawsuit alleges a series of abuses by Swami Muktanada including rape and sexual assault during the 1970s and early 80s.